King Philip's War: Mohawk intervention

 In December 1675, Metacomet established a winter camp in Schaghticoke, New York.
 His reason for moving into New York has been attributed to a desire to enlist Mohawk aid in the conflict.
-Though New York was a non-belligerent, Governor Edmund Andros was nonetheless concerned at the arrival of the Wampanoag sachem.
+New York was a non-belligerent, but Governor Edmund Andros was nonetheless concerned at the arrival of the Wampanoag sachem.
 Either with Andros' sanction, or of their own accord, the Mohawk—traditional rivals of the Algonquian people—launched a surprise assault against a 500-warrior band under Metacomet's command the following February.
-The "ruthless" coup de main resulted in the death of between 70 and 460 of the Wampanoag.
-His forces crippled, Metacomet withdrew to New England, pursued "relentlessly" by Mohawk forces who attacked Algonquian settlements and ambushed their supply parties.
+The coup de main resulted in the death of between 70 and 460 of the Wampanoags.
+Metacomet withdrew to New England, pursued by Mohawk forces who attacked Algonquian settlements and ambushed their supply parties.

-Over the next several months, fear of Mohawk attack led some Wampanoag to surrender to the colonists, and one historian described the decision of the Mohawk to engage Metacomet's forces as "the blow that lost the war for Philip".
+Over the next several months, fear of Mohawk attack led some Wampanoags to surrender to the colonists, and one historian described the decision of the Mohawks to engage Metacomet's forces as "the blow that lost the war for Philip".

 Native campaign

 Natives attacked and destroyed more settlements throughout the winter of 1675–1676 in their effort to annihilate the colonists.
-Attacks were made at Andover, Bridgewater, Chelmsford, Groton, Lancaster, Marlborough, Medfield, Medford, Portland, Providence, Rehoboth, Scituate, Seekonk, Simsbury, Sudbury, Suffield, Warwick, Weymouth, and Wrentham, including modern-day Norfolk and Plainville.
-The famous account written and published by Mary Rowlandson after the war gives a colonial captive's perspective on the conflict.
+They attacked homes in Andover, Bridgewater, Chelmsford, Groton, Lancaster, Marlborough, Medfield, Medford, Portland, Providence, Rehoboth, Scituate, Seekonk, Simsbury, Sudbury, Suffield, Taunton, Warwick, Weymouth, and Wrentham, including Norfolk and Plainville.

+In the first months of the war, Wampanoags employed the strategy of tactical retreat.
+As English colonists marched through Native settlements, many Natives sought safety by hiding in the swamps surrounding Nemasket.
+Led by Weetamoo, mothers and their children were marched silently away from encampments and sought protection in the thickest part of the swamps.
+In their wake, settled along the outskirts of emptied Native villages, Wampanoag warriors ambushed English troops as they marched through Rhode Island.
+Utlizing kinship networks, the Wampanoags and their allied tribes spread word of English locations, encampments, and attacks in order to warn other resisting Native Americans.
+Weetamoo later formed an alliance at Narragansett with the Nipmuc in order to create a larger Native cause.

+The account written and published by Mary Rowlandson after the war gives a colonial captive's perspective on the conflict.
+Rowlandson was captured by Nipmucs and led miles through surrounding wilderness, keeping her captured through her lack of knowledge of the land.
+Rowlandson was 'gifted' to Weetamoo and her husband Quinnapin following their wedding, as a gift for their role in securing Native alliances and allies in the war.
+Rowlandson’s captivity narrative and the following explosion of the Puritan captivity narrative genre, is largely where historical information regarding the inner workings of Native society comes from, as primary sources from white colonial entrepreneurs in the New World.
+In fact, Rowlandson’s captivity narrative is largely the basis of many understandings about Weetamoo’s role in the war.